dtm-labs/en.dtm.pub/docs/summary/protocol.md

 In the above architecture diagram, there are mainly the following types of interfaces:

-AP calls the interface of TM, mainly for global transaction registration, commit, subtransaction registration, etc:
+AP calls the interface of TM, mainly for global transaction registration, commit, sub-transaction registration, etc:
   - Success: { dtm_result: "SUCCESS" }
   - Fail: { dtm_result: "FAILURE" }, indicating that the status of the request is not correct, e.g. a global transaction that has gone FAIL is not allowed to register branches again
   - Others indicate that the status is uncertain and can be retried